envimate/message-mate/README.md

 constraintEnforcer.enforce(new UniqueUsernameConstraint("Tim"));
 ```

-Similar to the QueryResolver, the `respondTo` method allows for the user of inheritance
+Similar to the QueryResolver, the `respondTo` method allows for inheritance
-and interfaces to allow for greater flexibility.
+and interfaces.
 It also returns a `SubscriptionId` that
-can be used as paremeter for the `unsubscribe` method to stop answering to constraints.
+can be used as parameter for the `unsubscribe` method to stop responding to constraints.

 #### Events
-Queries retrieve information for you, constraints enforce rules between you and others
+Queries retrieve information, constraints enforce rules and events are used to
-and events are used to forward information to others.
+forward information.
 Events never return information
 and should not throw an exception.
-They are just used state, that something happened.
+They are just used to indicate, that something happened.

 Let's suppose a very basic login UseCase: Given a username and password, a login is tried.
 If it succeeded, an event is published to inform others, that the user went online.